Australia is currently one of only two countries globally with a blanket ban on the sale of raw cow's milk for human consumption.

 Many small-scale dairy farmers cannot make a living selling to the processor.
 Politicians need to stop the trend of family farmers going into debt or losing their farms to bank foreclosure.
 It is an injustice to deny farmers this profitable niche market.
 We want to promote social justice and dignity for those who seek food freedom, local economic development and job creation.
 Overseas examples show that when regulated fairly it can be viable and profitable due to high local demand.

 Raw milk has real value.
-We have well over 30 raw milk case studies that show that it is possible to do raw milk well.
+We have well over 30 raw milk case studies that show that it is possible to do raw cow’s milk well.
 Some of our case studies have been producing raw milk for human consumption for more than a decade.
+There are two kinds of raw milk, which means there are two different kinds of systems, values, expectations and outcomes.